 Hammond Hill State Forest

-The Hammond Hill State Forest Multiple Use Trail System has been designed to offer family-based recreation for hiking, mountain biking, horseback riding, and cross-county skiing.
-A snowmobile trail and the Finger Lakes Hiking Trail also cross the forest.
-The 16 mile trail system is a cooperative effort between the New York State Department of Environmental Conservation, Division of Lands and Forests, the Cayuga Nordic Ski Club, the Cayuga Nature Center, the Friends of Hammond Hill and the town of Dryden.
+Hammond Hill State Forest is 3,618 acres and is a popular area for recreation.
+The multiple use trail system has been designed to offer family-based recreation for hiking, mountain biking, horseback riding, and cross-county skiing.
+The 16-mile trail system is a cooperative effort between the New York State Department of Environmental Conservation, Cayuga Nordic Ski Club, Cayuga Nature Center, Friends of Hammond Hill and the town of Dryden.

-The trails are marked with circular trail signs.
+The trails are marked with circular trial signs.
 All trails are designated by color and number.
-Most of the trails are above 1800 feet in elevation; therefore, these trails are well suited for cross-county skiing.
-Trailed parking is provided in a parking lot on Cayuga Nature Center property on Hammond Hill Road.
-The trails are classified by the user's ability.
+Trails are classified by the user's ability.
 Beginner trails have very gentle slopes and are fairly short in length.
 Intermediate trails have gentle to somewhat steep slopes and are moderate in length.
 Advanced trails have gentle to steep slopes and are usually longer in length than intermediate trails.

 - Trail 1- intermediate trial 1.9 miles